Macchina-CLI/macchina/README.md

 - Because no one can read that JSON stuff.
 - Because we want there to be continuity between the configuration and theme files, even though they serve completely different purposes.

+Where can I view the new format?

+Take a look at the provided [example theme](https://github.com/Macchina-CLI/macchina/blob/main/theme/Carbon.toml) file.

 ---